ecency/esteem-desktop/README.md

 $ cd esteem-desktop
 # Install dependencies and run the app
 $ bower install
+# Make sure to run `npm install` in node_modules/steem-rpc and node_modules/steemjs-lib if you get error
 $ npm install && npm start
 ```